trishume/sympy-wiki-with-svn/New-Release.md

 Proposed workflow (for the 0.7.0 release, for example)

-1. fix all blockers
+1. Fix all blockers (i.e., issues marked with the label Milestone-Release0.7.0).
-2. create a new branch 0.7.0, do the release patches in it
+2. Create a new branch 0.7.0, do the release patches in it.
-3. continue in master just like if nothing was happening
+3. Continue in master just like if nothing was happening.
-4. create rc1 from the 0.7.0 branch, test it, push fixes to 0.7.0. do rc2 etc. do final release
+4. Create rc1 from the 0.7.0 branch, test it, push fixes to 0.7.0. do rc2 etc. do final release.
-5. wait for some time and see if all is ok, possibly do some release fixes (like wait for one week)
+5. Wait for some time and see if all is ok, possibly do some release fixes (like wait for one week).
-6. merge 0.7.0 with master, delete the branch
+6. Merge 0.7.0 with master, delete the branch.
-7. if more fixes are needed, simply fork from the latest 0.7.0 tag, and push more fixes, release and merge
+7. If more fixes are needed, simply fork from the latest 0.7.0 tag, and push more fixes, release and merge.

 ## Are all tests included?